 McCarter believes that stories have the power to make our world better.
 In 2017, he launched the Make-Believe Association, a Chicago-based production company that presents free readings of concerts and plays followed by open conversations about what these performances tell us about the world we live in.
 McCarter thinks of the Make-Believe events as “meaningful town halls”—places to build the kind of community ties that a deeply divided America needs.

 During his years at the Public Theater, McCarter created and directed Public Forum, a series of performances and conversations exploring the intersection of art and society.
 He has written on culture and politics for The New York Times, Newsweek, and New York magazine.
 In 2005, he wrote the liner notes for the Broadway revival of Stephen Sondheim’s Company.
 He participated in the first Obama Foundation summit for young civic leaders and served on the jury of the Pulitzer Prize for Drama.
 McCarter is a graduate of Harvard, where he studied history and began directing plays under the mentorship of the legendary Robert Brustein.
 He now lives in Chicago with his family.

 In his talks, McCarter draws on the lessons of Young Radicals and his involvement with Hamilton to unpack how dreamers and storytellers drive social change.
 Past audiences include the freshman class at Berkeley, who listened to the Hamilton cast album before arriving on campus, and executives at Google and Bank of America.
-He lives in Chicago.